CharlesWithC/MyMemo/README.md

 [Website](https://memo.charles14.xyz/)

 *It's only tested in python3.8 + Chrome / Firefox browser environment.
 But it should support python3.\* and most browsers.*

+*All the commits since [c610d51](https://github.com/Charles-1414/MyMemo/commit/c610d51cc357b7f0841de62ff77157f93ed986fa) should be signed with my GPG key and marked as verified.
+Otherwise it might be committed by an unknown person.
+Commit [99efec8](https://github.com/Charles-1414/MyMemo/commit/99efec8dc9d3e4976c61f17764869a84df50722e) is unverified because the email was configured incorrectly.*

 Current version: v5.1.4

 ## About v5